The large structures of Grothendieck founded on finite order arithmetic: Large-structure tools

 The key point conceptually and for MTT is that the definition of $D(X)_1$ depends on (infinitely many) complexes of modules making (infinitely many) finite diagrams commute.
 It is expressed by a set theoretic abstract.
 The graphs of domain, codomain, and composition are similar.
 MTT proves there is a derived category $D(X)$, with a class of objects and collection of arrows.

 So current work on Grothendieck duality is formalizable in MTT.
-For lively debate over mathematical strategies (not foundations) see \citet[preface]{ConradDuality}, Lipman in \citep[pp.~7--9]{LipmanHashimoto}, and \citet[pp.~294--300]{NeemanDerive}. \citet[pp.~1--13]{HartResidues} notes many issues, describes an ``ideal form'' of the theorem, and among other ideas offers: ``Perhaps some day this type of construction will be done more elegantly using the language of fibred categories and results of Giraud's thesis''~(p.~16).
+For debate over mathematical strategies (not foundations) see \citet[preface]{ConradDuality}, Lipman in \citep[pp.~7--9]{LipmanHashimoto}, and \citet[pp.~294--300]{NeemanDerive}. \citet[pp.~1--13]{HartResidues} describes an ``ideal form'' of the theorem and suggests ``Perhaps some day this type of construction will be done more elegantly using the language of fibred categories and results of Giraud's thesis''~(p.~16).